Title: The Abused Shepherd-King

 - Sorrowful (even unto death)

-So in this state of distress, trouble and sorrow (even unto death!) he ask the three to remain here and watch.
-The idea is to stay awake and be alert.
+Have you ever said something like: “Man, this is killing me!”
+I’m not sure we’ve ever been to the state of distress and sorrow like Jesus!
+So, in this state of distress, trouble, and sorrow (even unto death!) he asks the three to remain here and watch.
+The idea is to stay awake and be alert, keep watch with me.

 Then, what does Jesus do?
 He walks a little distance away and cries out to the Father.
 Rd v 36; “Abba, Father, all things are possible for you.
 Remove this cup from me.
 Yet not what I will, but what you will.”

-Here is Jesus acknowledging that all things are possible.
+Here is Jesus asking the Father for another way, stating, “you can do anything… anything is possible for you.”
 And here’s his request: Remove this cup from me.

 This is big, for a couple of reasons: